aws-samples/aws-serverless-workshops/DataProcessing/guide/content/stream-processing.md

 **:white_check_mark: Step-by-step Instructions**

-1. Run the producer to start emiting sensor data to the stream with a unique unicorn name.
+1. Run the producer to start emitting sensor data to the stream with a unique unicorn name.

     ```console